meandem-tech/meandem-fsae-tech-test/README.md

 ### Task 1

-Given the user adds an item to bag, a successful analytics request should be sent to the `/collect/gtm` endpoint on the analytics mock server.
+Given the user adds an item to cart, a successful `add_to_cart` analytics request should be sent to the `/collect/gtm` endpoint on the analytics mock server.

 ### Task 2